automa7/deployWatcher/README.md

 * Commands
     * GET: returns JSON with message {"API": "OK"}
-    * POST: inserts an deployment status into the database.
+    * POST: inserts a deployment status into the database.
 Returns message stating that the insertion was successful and the id of the insertion.
 Accepts JSON body, containing parameters:
         * component: String => Contains the name of the component being registered
-        * version: Float(2) => Indicates the version of the component that is deploying.
+        * version: Decimal(2,1) => Indicates the version of the component that is deploying.
         * author: String => Indicates the person responsible for deploying the component.
         * status: String => Indicates the status of the deployment transition being logged.
         * sent_timestamp: String => Optional parameter in "yyyy-mm-dd hh: mm: ss.fff" format which is converted to